The Trees at Keele

 Numerous cultivars have been produced, many for their dark foliage which contrasts with the pale flowers which can be white or pink.

-The form illustrated below is Prunus cerasifera 'Nigra'
+The form illustrated above is Prunus cerasifera 'Nigra'

 Location : One by the dam between lakes 1 and 2; square P11; tag 1027.
 One P. cerasifera 'Nigra' in the Memorial Garden; square K11; tag 0043.